DanielNieuwoudt/dev-assess/Solution.README.md

 Data fetching and side effects are handled with hooks like useEffect or libraries like Axios.
 This architecture promotes maintainability, scalability, and ease of testing.

-### Code Generation

-We choose to generate code for the client and models we will use when interacting with the API.

-A strongly typed client and its associated functions make it easy to meet API expectations when posting and getting data.

 ### Why TypeScript

 TypeScript offers numerous benefits that enhance the codebase's development process and quality.